nocobase/docs/docs/en-US/welcome/getting-started/installation/docker-compose.md

 <Alert>

 Non-developers skip this step.
-If you know development, you can also learn more about how to configure `docker-compose.yml`.
+If you know to how develop, you can also learn more about how to configure `docker-compose.yml`.

 </Alert>